-IET Milsatcoms, one of the leading events for the military satellite community, is returning to IET London: Savoy Place on 1 - 2 June 2017.
+IET Milsatcoms, one of the leading events for the military satellite community, will return to IET London: Savoy Place in June 2018.

 The conference is an outstanding opportunity to hear briefs from industry and government experts, consider new case studies and to engage in discussions on the latest technology for secure and seamless Milsatcom delivery.

-New: four dedicated workshops will provide military end-users with exciting opportunities to learn latest techniques in anti-jamming, improved battle-space connectivity / awareness and practical application of nanosatellite technology.
+Three dedicated workshops will provide military end-users with exciting opportunities to learn latest techniques in improved battle-space connectivity / awareness and practical application of flat panel antenna technology.

-IET Milsatcoms 2017 conference and workshop equals unbiased technical insight and excellent networking opportunities.
 Secure your place now if you want to be among the industry’s movers and shakers!
-Contact Olexander Hryb, Event Producer at firstname.lastname@example.org for more details.
+Contact Olexander Hryb, Event Producer for more details.

 - Deployable comms at a time of conflict: how to scale up services as demand goes up in the battlespace